 Our unique analysis of the bills Durkin sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Durkin is shown as a purple triangle. (analysis methodology)

 Some of Durkin’s most recently sponsored bills include...